Cloud Vulnerability DB

 A community-led vulnerabilities database

-CVE-2025-59536 affects Claude Code, an agentic coding tool.
-The vulnerability was discovered and disclosed on October 3, 2025, affecting versions before 1.0.111.
-The issue stems from a bug in the startup trust dialog implementation that could allow code execution before user acceptance of the trust dialog (GitHub Advisory).
+CVE-2025-59536 affects Claude Code, an agentic coding tool, in versions before 1.0.111.
+The vulnerability was discovered and disclosed on October 3, 2025, and involves a code injection vulnerability in the startup trust dialog implementation.
+The issue allows code execution before user acceptance of the startup trust dialog (GitHub Advisory, NVD).

 The vulnerability has been fixed in version 1.0.111.
 Users on standard Claude Code auto-update will have received this fix automatically.
 Users performing manual updates are advised to update to the latest version (GitHub Advisory).